 Missouri is home to 47 species and subspecies of snake.
-These snakes range in size from a worm-like 7 inches to 72 inches (6 feet) in length.
-Of these species, only fivw are venomous and include the timber rattlesnake (in decline statewide), western pygmy rattlesnake (southern Missouri), massasauga rattlesnake (endangered species north central/northwest Missouri), western cottonmouth (southeastern Missouri), and the Osage copperhead (common statewide).
+These snakes range in size from a wormlike 7 inches to 72 inches (6 feet) in length.
+Of these species, only five are venomous: the timber rattlesnake (in decline statewide), the western pygmy rattlesnake (southern Missouri), the massasauga rattlesnake (endangered species north central/northwest Missouri), the western cottonmouth (southeastern Missouri) and the Osage copperhead (common statewide).

 Keep Yourself and Missouri’s Snakes Safe

 Ticks cling to your clothing when you walk through any type of vegetation.
 They are most abundant in the spring and summer.
 The likelihood of becoming sick is slim; however, several illnesses are linked to bacteria that can be transmitted by a tick.
 For more information about ticks, click here.

 Don't let them spoil your vacation!
 The recent concern about mosquito-born diseases should not keep you from enjoying the outdoors.
 Less than 1% of mosquitoes carry the West Nile virus and if the mosquito is infected, only 1% of the people bitten will become ill.